Project Row Houses, 1993-2018, Houston (Texas)

 Carousel Image 46ff325f8ccf

-Starting on June 1, 1921, in the Greenwood neighborhood of Tulsa, Oklahoma, nearly 300 African Americans lost their lives.
+Starting on June 1, 1921, in the Greenwood neighborhood of Tulsa, Oklahoma, nearly 300 African Americans lost their lives in a matter of days.
 Forty square blocks of homes, hospitals, schools, and churches were looted and burned to the ground, leaving nearly 9,000 homeless.
-The area, which was once the home of hundreds of bustling African American businesses and popularly known as Black Wall Street, had been wiped out in a matter of days.
+The area, which was once the home of hundreds of bustling African American businesses and popularly known as Black Wall Street, had been completely wiped out.

 Unfortunately, this racially motivated destruction of a once-flourishing community has been largely forgotten in our national consciousness.
-However, as we approach the centennial anniversary of the massacre, the City of Tulsa has launched a new project that seeks to raise awareness of the historic massacre and celebrate its historically significant Greenwood neighborhood.
+However, as the centennial anniversary of the massacre approached, the City of Tulsa launched a new project that seeks to raise awareness of the historic massacre and celebrate its historically significant Greenwood neighborhood.

-Through “The Greenwood Art Project,” MacArthur Fellow Rick Lowe will work alongside local artists to bring the story of the Black Wall Street to light.
-In creating a series of art installations located at significant sites throughout the historic district, Lowe and his team hope to tell a story of vulnerability and resilience.
+Through “The Greenwood Art Project,” MacArthur Fellow Rick Lowe worked alongside local artists to bring the story of Black Wall Street to light.
+In creating a series of art installations located at significant sites throughout the historic district, Lowe and his team tell a story of vulnerability and resilience.

 Lead Artists: William Cordova, Rick Lowe